jamesbriggs/rackping-wordpress-widget/rackping/readme.txt

 For maximum availability, please read the following:

 1. The plugin data file, rackping_graph.png, used to periodically save data must exist and be writable by the web server user.
-2. The logfile, rackping.log.php, though optional is helpful for debugging problems.
+2. The logfile, rackping_log.php, though optional is helpful for debugging problems.
 It is automatically truncated after 50,000 bytes.
 3. The RackPing widget has comprehensive error handling, so should reliably operate without intervention.
-4. You may want to use an internal monitoring tool on your system, web server or PHP error logs (see php.ini for the error_log setting) and rackping.log.php.
+4. You may want to use an internal monitoring tool on your system, web server or PHP error logs (see php.ini for the error_log setting) and rackping_log.php.
 5. The updated monitoring image is refreshed once every 15 minutes or so by the WordPress scheduler.
 Each page view of your blog will read it from the file cache, rackping_graph.png.

 == Security ==